github/docs/content/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps.md

 If you select **Request user authorization (OAuth) during installation** when creating or modifying your app, step 1 will be completed during app installation.
 For more information, see "[Authorizing users during installation](/apps/installing-github-apps/#authorizing-users-during-installation)."

 ### 1. Request a user's GitHub identity
+Direct the user to the following URL in their browser:

     GET {% data variables.product.oauth_host_code %}/login/oauth/authorize